 Thank you in advance for your willingness to report an issue or bug in a DMTF specification!

 Most issues and bug reports will raise no intellectual property issues at all, but since some may, we need to be sure that our specifications are in compliance with our Patent Policy.
 Accordingly, we ask that you agree to certain terms that the original submitters of the specification also agreed to.

 If the technology submission is a request to modify DMTF's Common Information Model schema, the submission should be made using DMTF's CIM Change Request Tool.
 The tool can be downloaded at https://www.dmtf.org/standards/cim.

 To provide a technology submission or feedback, the following process should be followed on this webpage.

-1. Accept the Intellectual Property Rights Agreement.
+1. Create a feedback portal account or login to your existing feedback portal account.
 In order to identify the person accepting the agreement, an identity must be recorded.